 This course focuses on conceptual and analytical skills and techniques required for understanding, and suggesting solutions to, policy problems.
 It examines major components of public policy analysis - problem definition, policy design, and policy assessment.
-Assessment: 100% coursework

 POLI8011.
 Selected topics in public policy (6 credits)